EduardoArayaNubox/rush-monorepo-boilerplate/README.md

 # Template Rush Project

 ## Instantiating It

+### Enabling CI 6RS Bot Integration

-1. Option 1: Uncomment the line `# - sixrs-gke/publish-version` in `.circleci/config.yaml` to have the 6RS bot automatically
+1. Option 1: Uncomment the line `# - sixrs-gke/publish-version` in
-   comment the latest version of the repository in any opened PR.
+  `.circleci/config.yaml` to have the 6RS bot automatically comment the latest version of the repository in any opened PR.
 2. Option2: Remove that line if you do not wish to have the version commented

 ### Get a Clean Copy